SrividyaD/BasicTests_ToDoMVC_Angular2/README.md

 There are 3 files within the project structure

-1. Pages - Page objects are included in this folder
+1. HomePage.js - Page objects are included in this file
-2. Tests - functional tests are included in this folder
+2. BasicTests.js - functional tests are included in this file
-3. Conf - configuration files are included in this folder
+3. conf.js - configuration files are included in this file

 Other folders that would be created once the tests are run :
 1. Allure-results : Allure reports are located in this folder